 Most call centers use an Erlang-C model to figure out the staffing needs.
 Here’s one example (there are many)

-Outbound number that would show up when your call center makes outbound calls
+Outbound number that would show up when your agents make outbound calls using Amazon connect contact center

 You need to put in a lot of thoughts into this.
 You would also have to register your CNAM (caller ID Name) for your caller ID.